 - Benefit overpayments

-It is also common for Executors and Administrators to place a notice in local newspapers and The London Gazette to give any of the deceased person’s creditors notice that they need to come forward to claim any sums that they believe they are owed.
-This process serves so as to protect Executors and Administrators from incurring personal responsibility for any the deceased person’s debts.
+It is also common for executors and administrators to place a notice in local newspapers and The London Gazette to give any of the deceased person’s creditors notice that they need to come forward to claim any sums that they believe they are owed.
+This process serves to protect executors and administrators from incurring personal responsibility for any the deceased person’s debts.

-Executors or Administrators are also required to calculate and settle any Inheritance Tax payable in respect of the Estate.
+Executors or administrators are also required to calculate and settle any Inheritance Tax payable in respect of the estate.
+An experienced probate solicitor can advise on whether any nil rate band can claimed.
+There can also be instances where the estate may be liable to pay capital gains tax.

 Jointly owned property and bank accounts

 If the person who died owned a property or other assets along with another person (often known in legal terms as being a ‘joint tenancy’), ownership of the deceased person’s share passes automatically to the other owner.
-Otherwise, their share goes to the beneficiaries named in the Will.
+Otherwise, their share goes to the beneficiaries named in the Will or passes in accordance with the Intestacy Rules, where there is no Will.

 Distribute the estate

-Once all debts and taxes have been paid Estate Accounts will need to be prepared and approved then the Estate can be distributed as detailed in the Will, or by the Intestacy Rules, if the deceased person left no Will.
+Once all debts and taxes have been paid estate accounts will need to be prepared and approved then the estate can be distributed as detailed in the Will or in accordance with the Intestacy Rules.

 Total costs are estimated at not less than £3120 to £4680 + VAT (£3744 to £5616).